-I am delighted to announce that Tactile Tectonics, an exhibition featuring my three-dimensional woven installations, bowls and scarves, will be exhibited in the UK in April.
-Alongside pieces designed especially for Foxlowe’s, and new work related to sea forms, the exhibition will showcase tubular artworks known as Growth Forms that can be used with LED lighting in addition to smaller-scale items for interiors and fashion accessories.
+Tactile Tectonics, an exhibition featuring my three-dimensional woven installations, wall pieces and scarves, was exhibited in the UK in April 2018.
+Alongside pieces designed especially for Foxlowe’s, and new work related to sea forms, the exhibition showcased tubular artworks known as Growth Forms that can be used with LED lighting in addition to smaller-scale items for fashion accessories.

 Foxelowe’s is a beautiful building holding a prominent position at the top of the traditional market square in the Staffordshire Moorlands town of Leek, which has its own textiles claim to fame through the wonderful embroideries created by the Leek Embroideresses under the guidance and encouragement of Jane and William Morris of The Arts & Crafts Movement, and its own textiles industry through woven and dyed fabrics in the 1900s.